waii-ai/waii-mcp-hands-on-lab/PREREQUISITES.md

 # Prerequisites and Setup Instructions

+Before proceeding with the lab, please follow the installation instructions in the [Prerequisites](#prerequisites) section below.

+## Prerequisites

 Make sure you have the following installed and configured:

 1. **Claude Desktop** - Download and install Claude Desktop from [claude.ai/download](https://claude.ai/download)